tunlusoy/Data-Science-Books/README.md

     - Top Free Recommendation: [Elements of Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/)

+      This book descibes the important ideas in these areas in a common conceptual framework.
+While the approach is statistical, the emphasis is on concepts rather than mathematics.
+Many examples are given, with a liberal use of color graphics.
+It should be a valuable resource for statisticians and anyone interested in data mining in science or industry.
+The book's coverage is broad, from supervised learning (prediction) to unsupervised learning.
+The many topics include neural networks, support vector machines, classification trees and boosting--the first comprehensive treatment of this topic in any book.
       The good news is, this is pretty much the most important book you are going to read in the space.
 It will tie everything together for you in a way that I haven't seen any other book attempt. - Enceladus Transit, Amazon Review

 6. Practical Machine Learning